Note: This file is about 140K in size so may take a few seconds to load,

 bibliography shows.
 It has struck me as somewhat surprising

-that Islam, never over-tolerant of representations of
+that Islam, never over-tolerant of representations of the

 creation, has the moon crescent as its symbol.
-This is
+This is perhaps

 a further element kept from early paganism.